EL-AKKAL/ssp-backend/README.md

 #### 2. User Profiles:

     * Allow users to create and manage their profiles, including personal information, skills, and fees.
-    * Service providers can showcase their expertise and skill offering.
+    * Users can showcase their expertise and skill offering.

 #### 3. post Management:

-    * help seekers can manage their posts, view and manage appliants, also can ask help directly from a sp profile.
+    * users can manage their posts, view and manage applicants, also can ask help directly from a user profile.
-    * sp can browse, search, and apply in posts to provide services.
+    * user can browse, search, and apply in posts to provide services.

 #### 4. Payment Integration: